Terms and Conditions

 We reserve the right to tender an invoice or request for disbursements (the payments we make on your behalf and on which we make no profit) either before or immediately after they are incurred.

-We have a general policy (though we reserve the right to deviate from it) of rendering interim invoices for non-Legal Aid funded work each 3 months, or (if earlier) when charges incurred on your account reach a level of £500, for work done on your behalf, which also helps you to judge the level of expenditure being incurred.
+We have a general policy (though we reserve the right to deviate from it) of rendering interim statute invoices each 3 months, or (if earlier) when charges incurred on your account reach a level of £500, for work done on your behalf, which also helps you to judge the level of expenditure being incurred.

 We reserve the right to ask you for a payment on account of work undertaken or to be undertaken, either at the outset of the matter or during the course of it.